chloe-farr/Lighthouse/README.md

 For a complete step-by-step guide to reproducing the build, including wiring procedures, component tests, and soldering order, see:

 [replication-instructions.md](./A2/hardware/replication-instructions.md)

+### Components

+See [components-list.md](./A2/hardware/components-list.md) for a full list of hardware and electronic components.

 ### Physical Design: Vehicle Housing